SpirentOrion/luddite/README.md

 * Bottom: Combines tracing, logging, metrics, and recovery actions.
 Tracing generates a unique request id and optionally records traces to a persistent backend.
-Logging logs requests/responses in an Apache-style log format.
+Logging logs requests/responses in a structured JSON format.
 Metrics increments basic request/response stats.
 Recovery handles panics that occur in HTTP method handlers and optionally includes stack traces in 500 responses.